damar-wicaksono/gsa-module/docs/source/implementation/morris_screening_method.rst

 The procedure to generate radial design of `r` replicates is as follow:
  1. Generate Sobol' sequence with dimension `(r+R, 2*k)`. `R` is the shift to avoid repetition in the sequence (`R = 4` following [4]_).
- 2. The first half of the matrix up to the `r`-th row will serve as the base points: :math:`a_i = (x_{i,1}, x_{i,2}, \ldots x_{i,k}) \; ; i = 1,\ldots r`.
+ 2. The first `k` columns of the matrix, from the first to the `r`-th row will serve as the base points: :math:`a_i = (x_{i,1}, x_{i,2}, \ldots x_{i,k}) \; ; i = 1,\ldots r`.
     The second half of the matrix, starting from the `R+1`-th row will serve as the auxiliary points, from which the perturbed states